Bogotá: Cycling

-Bogotá public transportation statistics
+Public transport statistics

-The average amount of time people spend commuting with public transit in Bogotá, for example to and from work, on a weekday is 97 min.
-32% of public transit riders, ride for more than 2 hours every day.
-The average amount of time people wait at a stop or station for public transit is 20 min, while 40% of riders wait for over 20 minutes on average every day.
-The average distance people usually ride in a single trip with public transit is 8 km, while 16% travel for over 12 km in a single direction.
+The average time spent commuting via public transit in Bogotá on a weekday (for example, to and from work) is 97 minutes total.
+32% of riders spend more than 2 hours each day riding on public transportation.
+The average time spent waiting at a stop or station for public transit to arrive is 20 minutes, while 40% of riders wait for over 20 minutes every day.
+The average distance traveled via public transit is 8 kilometers, with 16% of trips being over 12 kilometers in a single direction.

 Education

 Known as the Athens of South America, Bogotá has an extensive educational system of both primary and secondary schools and colleges.
 Due to the constant migration of people into the nation's capital, the availability of quotas for access to education offered by the State free of charge is often insufficient.
 The city also has a diverse system of colleges and private schools.

 There are a number of universities, both public and private.
-In 2002, there were a total of 113 higher education institutions; in Bogotá there are several universities, most partially or fully accredited by the NAC (National Accreditation Council): National University of Colombia, University of the Andes, Colombia, District University of Bogotá, La Salle University, Colombia, University of La Sabana, Pontifical Xavierian University, Our Lady of the Rosary University, Universidad Externado de Colombia, Military University Nueva Granada, Central University, Colombia, El Bosque University, University of America, Sergio Arboleda University, Jorge Tadeo Lozano University, Pilot University of Colombia, Catholic University of Colombia, Saint Thomas Aquinas University and Universidad Pedagógica Nacional.
+In 2002, there were a total of 113 higher education institutions; in Bogotá there are several universities, most partially or fully accredited by the NAC (National Accreditation Council): National University of Colombia, University of the Andes, Colombia, District University of Bogotá, La Salle University, Colombia, University of La Sabana, Pontifical Xavierian University, Our Lady of the Rosary University, Universidad Externado de Colombia, Nueva Granada Military University, Central University, Colombia, El Bosque University, University of America, Sergio Arboleda University, Jorge Tadeo Lozano University, Pilot University of Colombia, Catholic University of Colombia, Saint Thomas Aquinas University and Universidad Pedagógica Nacional.

 The city has a University City at the National University of Colombia campus located in the traditional sector Teusaquillo.
 It is the largest campus in Colombia and one of the largest in Latin America.

+A private school, Chapinero's English Royal School (Colegio Inglaterra Real de Chapinero), existed from 2008 until 2021, when it closed due to the COVID-19 pandemic.